sigsum/sigsum/log.md

 - `signature`: log signature for the above tree head, hex-encoded.

 ### 3.2 - get-tree-head
-Returns a tree head that has been cosigned by at least one witness.
-The list of cosignatures is updated every time a new cosignature gets added.
-This endpoint is used by Signers that want _enough cosignatures as fast as possible_.
+Returns a tree head and any associated co-signatures.
+The log should wait to update the published tree head until it has collected a satisfactory number of co-signatures.
+The list of co-signatures may change over time.

 ```
 GET <log URL>/get-tree-head